nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 # gnome-shell-extension-another-window-session-manager
 Close and save open windows.
 And restore saved windows sessions.

-Most importantly, It supports both X.org and Wayland!
+Most importantly, it supports both X.org and Wayland!

-This project is in early development, I'm planing to add some other features, but it basicly works now.
+This project is in early development, I'm planing to add some other features, but it basically works now.

 # Screenshot